 Does your hostel have a kitchen?

-Yes, we have a large kitchen with two ovens and a large refrigerator.
+Due to Covid 19, we can only allow one group to rent the communal kitchen.
 This is another way that hostels can save you money.
 We have basic cooking utensils including pots, pans, and dishes.
 Hostel kitchens are also a great meeting place where you can sit around and talk with fellow guests.